stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

   sync: true
 ```

-Once created Bill can see that secrets has been successfully created in all matching namespaces.
+Afterwards, Bill can see that secrets has been successfully created in all matching namespaces.

 ```bash
 kubectl get secret docker-secret -n bluesky-anna-aurora-sandbox